-■ Note: If another project is open, QADirector prompts you to save it, then opens the New Project dialog box.
+Note: If another project is open, QADirector prompts you to save it, then opens the New Project dialog box.

-- 3. Type the project name in the Project Name field. - 4.
-Select the standard template or a project on which to base the new project from the Based on the following Project list.
+3. Type the project name in the Project Name field.

+4. Select the standard template or a project on which to base the new project from the Based on the following Project list.
 When the standard template is selected a set of global templates is copied to the new project.
-When a current project is selected, the libraries, suites job results, users, and template attributes are copied to the new project. - 5.
-Click Create. - 6.
-In the Project panel, type a description in the Description field. - 7.
-Click Start Date Calendar.
+When a current project is selected, the libraries, suites job results, users, and template attributes are copied to the new project.

+5. Click Create.

+6. In the Project panel, type a description in the Description field.

+7. Click Start Date Calendar.
 The Calendar dialog box appears.

-- 8. Select a date by clicking the forward or back arrows to the desired month, then clicking the date.
-After the date is selected, the window automatically closes and the date is saved to the Start Date field. - 9.
-Click End Date Calendar.
-The Calendar dialog box appears. - 10.
-Select a date by clicking the forward or back arrows to the desired month, then clicking the date.
-Once the date is selected, the window automatically closes and the date is saved to the End Date field. - Select the Active check box to make the project available to project users.
+8. Select a date by clicking the forward or back arrows to the desired month, then clicking the date.
+After the date is selected, the window automatically closes and the date is saved to the Start Date field.

+9. Click End Date Calendar.
+The Calendar dialog box appears.

+10. Select a date by clicking the forward or back arrows to the desired month, then clicking the date.
+Once the date is selected, the window automatically closes and the date is saved to the End Date field.

+11. Select the Active check box to make the project available to project users.
 If the project is not currently active, clear the check box.
-When not selected, only project administrators (Team Leads, QA Managers), and anyone with Manage Projects permission can access the project. - 12.
-If using Reconcile with this project, select the Reconcile check box. - 13.
-Select the Reconcile Integration name from the Name list, or click Configuration (...) to configuring a new integration.
-The server and database will populate. - 14.
-Type the Reconcile project name in the Project field. - 15.
-If using TrackRecord with this project, select the TrackRecord check box. - 16.
-Select the TrackRecord Integration name from the Name list, or click Configuration (...) to configure new integration.
+When not selected, only project administrators (Team Leads, QA Managers), and anyone with Manage Projects permission can access the project.

+12. If using Reconcile with this project, select the Reconcile check box.

+13. Select the Reconcile Integration name from the Name list, or click Configuration (...) to configuring a new integration.
 The server and database will populate.

+14. Type the Reconcile project name in the Project field.

+15. Click Defect Management, if using this feature and select TrackRecord or Request Managment.

-If the integration uses the Web Server, this field will populate. - 17.
-Type the TrackRecord project name in the Project field.
+16. Select the TrackRecord or Request Management Integration name from the Name list, or click Configuration (...) to configure new integration.
+The server and database will populate.
+If the integration uses the Web Server, this field will populate.

+17. Type the Defect Management project name in the Project field for TrackRecord if TrackRecord is selected.